trailheadapps/lwc-recipes/README.md

 ![recipes-logo](recipes-logo.png)

 A collection of easy-to-digest code examples for Lightning Web Components.
-Each recipe demonstrates how to code a specific task in 30 lines of code or less.
+Each recipe demonstrates how to code a specific task in the fewest lines of code possible, while following best practices.
 A View Source link takes you right to the code in GitHub.
 From Hello World to data access and third-party libraries, there is a recipe for that!

 <div>
     <img src="https://res.cloudinary.com/hy4kyit2a/f_auto,fl_lossy,q_70,w_50/learn/projects/quick-start-lwc-recipes-app/bb501c3216ac163958f036fb90357955_badge.png" align="left" alt="Trailhead Badge"/>